Stand up paddleboarding (SUP) is an offshoot of surfing that originated in Hawaii.

-Today’s form of stand up paddleboarding, where a surfboard-like vessel is used, dates back to the 1900s and emerges from a collection of activities by a few individuals, two of them being Duke Kahanamoku and Dave Kalama.
-Once it reached California in the early 2000s, stand up paddling formed four epicenters, each with its own fountainhead:
+Today’s form of stand up paddleboarding, where a surfboard-like vessel is used, dates back to the 1900s.
+It emerged from a collection of activities by a few individuals, including Duke Kahanamoku and Dave Kalama.
+Once it reached California in the early 2000s, stand up paddling formed four epicenters.
+Each had its own fountainhead:

 It diversified into racing, touring, rivers, yoga, and fishing.
 Its surfing heritage coupled with its various disciplines made the sport a way for individuals to seek adventure, serenity, personal achievement and a deeper connection with nature.